-This article has been taken from a recent newsletter from Goalkeeper HQ partner, Marty Walker who delivers weekly articles on sports psychology.
+This article has been taken from a recent newsletter from Goalkeeper HQ partner and Yale assistant coach, Marty Walker, who delivers weekly articles on sports psychology.
 You can sign up for his newsletter here.
-Or check out his web site at www.train-your-mind.com & e-mail him at firstname.lastname@example.org
+Check out his web site, http://train-your-mind.com e-mail him at firstname.lastname@example.org

 Pre Game Nerves!!!!!

 How do they make athletes feel?
 Do they get excited about the impending competition or do they crumble under the pressure of nervousness and anxiety?

 The truth is that it is perfectly normal to have a range of nervousness prior to competition and I believe in their necessity in obtaining optimum performance.
 Just as we feed our bodies with the fuel to perform, fueling our mind and managing our mind for performance is a necessity.
 Nerves are a fuel for the mind.